shrey802/internprod/README.md

 # Image Gallery built using Pexels API, Nextjs 13, and Typescript.
 Features are like feature for images, infinite render, search, and categories.

+# In this project categories are hard-coded because API didn't provide any categories.
+So I'm randomly assigning categories.

 ## Getting Started

 First, run the development server: